An excerpt of this story appeared in the Miami Herald on November 2, 2012, here it is -- a year later-- in its entirety...

 “I was playing baseball for this little park called Moore Park,” said Freeman, recounting his first meeting with Luther Campbell.
 “I think that my first year playing I was about nine years old and we came to Liberty City and I hit a home run, ever since that day he wanted me to come play for him.”

 Luther Campbell is famous for many things.
 A simple internet search yields results about supreme court battles, raunchy hip-hop lyrics and even a football scandal at the University of Miami.
-What’s harder to find is the work he’s doing with troubled young men in south Florida via athletic programs.
+What’s harder to find is the work the former 2 Live Crew star is doing with troubled young men in south Florida via athletic programs.

 Young men like Devonta Freeman and the University of Miami's Duke Johnson.